We Improve Communication - One Voice at a Time

 Leah has worked primarily with children in the public school system aged preschool through sixth grade.
 She has experience working with AAC devices, speech and language delays, and children with autism.
 She enjoys working with nonverbal children to help introduce other methods of communication such as AAC devices, eye gaze devices, and some basic sign language.

-Outside of work, Leah’s interests include reading, being with friends and family, spending time with her dog, and traveling.
+Outside of work, Leah’s interests include reading, spending time with friends and family, and traveling.